RobotLeopard86/Jaguar/docs/spec.md

 All data is split into a header and a body.
 The header contains the data required to identify the size of and correctly interpret the body data (such as the element count for lists).
 This allows decoders to skip over the body data and continue reading headers to identify the structure of the stream without needing to parse the data immediately.

-The name string is case-sensitive and must be unique across all `Values`s in its scope (stream root or within the same parent object).
-In the event that a field with a duplicate name is encountered, decoders **may** either declare the stream invalid and terminate decoding **or** continue, ignoring the invalid object.
+The name string is case-sensitive and must be unique across all `Value`s in its scope (stream root or within the same parent object).
+If a field with a duplicate name is encountered, decoders **may** either declare the stream invalid and terminate decoding **or** continue, ignoring the invalid object.

 If, according to this specification, a decoder is supposed to "ignore" a `Value`, that means that the decoder **must** automatically advance the stream to the next valid position and not inform the consuming application of the `Value`'s existence.
 If it has already done so due to the `Value` being valid before that point, the decoder **must** invalidate the returned data as it is able.